thednp/svg-path-commander/README.md

 While you may find familiar tools inside, this library brings ***new additions***:
-* the build in `getBBox`, `getPointAtLength` and `getTotalLength` are more reliable and much more accurate than the native methods, not to mention their world class performance ratings;
+* the build in `getBBox`, `getPointAtLength` and `getTotalLength` are more reliable and much more accurate than the native methods, not to mention their high [performance](https://github.com/thednp/svg-path-commander/issues/44) ratings;
 * thanks to the community contributions we've implemented useful tools like `getPropertiesAtLength`, `getSegmentOfPoint` or `isPointInStroke`;
 * a tool that can *reverse path draw direction* without altering path commands, even with specific shorthand path commands;
 * a unique tool that can *reverse path draw direction* for path strings with only 'C' path commands;
 * a new and unique tool to *apply transform functions to path commands* via the modern *DOMMatrix* API.

 **The key differences with other libraries**:
-* Typescript sourced with modernized codebase and build tools; all inherited codebase has been modernized as well;
+* Typescript sourced with modernized codebase, all inherited codebase has been modernized as well;
 * along with the modern codebase, the library also comes with strong TypeScript definitions;
 * this library can create 3D to 2D projections, making your SVGs look like 3D but in the SVG coordinate system;
 * you can use this library in both web apps and Node.js, you are not restricted to a single environment;